maryamhatami2005/Python_projects/level_1/rock_paper_scissors/solution_B/README.md

-# Rock Paper Scissors (OOP approach)
+# Rock Paper Scissors (Functional Programming approach)
-A simple, classic Rock-Paper-Scissors game where the player competes against the computer.
+This project is a simple implementation of the classic **Rock–Paper–Scissors** game, built using functional programming principles.

 ## Project structure
 ```